Article DFM 101: PCB Materials

 Embedded Resistor Materials

 Embedded resistors are planar resistive elements made into a thin film.
-This type of resistor becomes part of the etched and printed circuitry on the standard printed circuit board layer as it eliminates the need for solder joints.
+This type of resistor becomes part of the etched and printed circuitry on the standard printed circuit board layer, showcasing how PCB DFM optimizes the design process for high-speed applications.

 Additional benefits include: